project-capricorn/sme-ui/README.md

 1. Add instructions for Emacs

-The following is directly attribute to: https://www.npmjs.com/package/create-reagent-app
+The following is directly attributed to: https://www.npmjs.com/package/create-reagent-app

 ```